ArekX/javascript-interpreter-example/README.md

 # Chapter 2

-## Finishing a lexer
+## Implementing a parser

-After we created a lexer we add tokens into `tokens.js` representing a detector for each type of the token we want to detect in our language.
+After we created a lexer and got the tokens from our code.
+We are ready to implement a full parser for our tokens.